 Surely everyone is familiar with the symbol C in the circle ©.
 It is a symbol that informs the public that written works, novels, songs, … are protected by copyright.
 So what is copyright?
 Copyrights is the rights of the organizations and individuals to works created or owned by them.

-- To pubish their works or to authorize other persons to publish their works;
+- PubLish their works or to authorize other persons to publish their works;

-- To protect the integrity of their works; and to forbib other persons to modify, edit or distort their works in whatever form, causing harm to the honour and reputation of the author.
+- Protect the integrity of their works; and to forbid other persons to modify, edit.or distort their works.in whatever form, causing harm to the honour and reputation of the author.

 b.
 The property rights includes rights: